Zerthox/gw2-reffect/docs/getting-started.md

 The pack file can not be saved outside the packs folder as it would not be loaded otherwise.
 Now you can start adding elements to the pack by right clicking in the elements tree and choosing one of the types of elements listed under `Create`.
 This right-click context menu is also where you can move, cut, copy or delete elements and packs.

 Now you can start adjusting the elements, connecting them to specific effects or use filters to determine when they should be displayed.
+For further information, see the [documentation on elements](./elements.md).

 ### Finding effect ids
 If your use case requires an element to be tied to an effect, you need the skill id of the effect.